smarie/python-pytest-cases/docs/api_reference.md

 A `lazy_value` is the same thing than a function-scoped fixture, except that the value getter function is not a fixture and therefore can neither be parametrized nor depend on fixtures.
 It should have no mandatory argument.

+By default the associated id is the name of the `valuegetter` callable, but a specific `id` can be provided otherwise.
+Note that this `id` does not take precedence over custom `ids` or `idgen` passed to `@parametrize`.

 Note that a `lazy_value` can be included in a `pytest.param` without problem.
 In that case the id defined by `pytest.param` will take precedence over the one defined in `lazy_value` if any.
 The marks, however, will all be kept wherever they are defined.

 **Parameters**